Islandora/Alpaca/CONTRIBUTING.md

 2. Commit any changes to your fork.
 3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) using the [pull request template](https://github.com/Islandora-CLAW/CLAW/blob/master/.github/PULL_REQUEST_TEMPLATE.md) to the Islandora GitHub repository that you forked in step 1.
 If your pull request is related to an existing issue -- for instance, because you reported a [bug/issue](https://github.com/Islandora-CLAW/CLAW/issues) earlier -- prefix the title of your pull request with the corresponding issue number (e.g. `issue-123: ...`).
 Please also include a reference to the issue in the description of the pull.
 This can be done by using '#' plus the issue number like so '#123', also try to pick an appropriate name for the branch in which you're issuing the pull request from.

-You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) `islandora` repository.
+You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) repository.

 ## License Agreements